Atul Gawande: Later career

-Biden administration

 In 2020, he was named a member of President-elect Joe Biden's COVID-19 Advisory Board.

-USAID nomination

 In 2021, President Biden nominated Gawande for the post of Assistant Administrator of U.S. AID for the Bureau of Global Health.
 Hearings were held on Gawande's nomination in the Senate Foreign Relations Committee on September 29, 2021.
 Florida Senator Marco Rubio delayed Gawande's committee vote in October 2021, claiming, "Atul Gawande's defense of infanticide is disqualifying...
 President Biden should withdraw Gawande's nomination and replace him with someone who is committed to upholding the agency's mission of saving lives."
-Senator Rubio's statement stems from a 1998 article Gawande wrote defending particular methods of late-term abortion and post-delivery infanticide.
+Senator Rubio's statement may stem from a 1998 article Gawande wrote defending partial-birth abortion as not significantly worse, morally speaking, than other late abortions.
 On November 3, 2021, the committee favorably reported Gawande's nomination to the Senate floor.
 The entire Senate confirmed Gawande on December 17, 2021, by a vote of 48–31.

+Gawande stepped down from his post at USAID in January 2025.
+Working there since his appointment by President Biden, Gawande was featured in a New Yorker documentary, outlining the world wide consequences of the dismantling of USAID.